iamshnoo/blog/_posts/2020-05-04-getting-in.md

 > Getting in is easier than getting out, they say.
 No one mentioned any context.

-I had applied for the Google Summer of Code prorgam for 2020.
+I had applied for the Google Summer of Code program for 2020.
 With nearly a thousand lines of contribution to [mlpack's source code](https://github.com/mlpack/mlpack) and with a proposal nothing short of a miniature theses, I knew deep down I had done my part.
 Now, I just needed Lady Luck to do hers.